anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The only true wisdom is in knowing you know nothing.
+Quote: Honesty is the best policy.

-By: Isocrates
+By: Benjamin Franklin